LynnColeArt/Crunchy/docs/readme.md

 First principles is where we put self important ethical discussions

-Lexical is where things regarded to making a programming language go
+Lexical is where things regarded to making a programming language go.
+Right now, it's grammars layouts and syntax proposals.
+Every bit of this is subject to change until we figure out how the model and parser actually function.
+And even the examples contradict each other.
+But they have all been tested for the core requirement of being trainable, which they are, even without the parser.

 System is proposals for how things do/should work within the design we're proposing.